Jim Ray Hart

 James Ray Hart (October 30, 1941 – May 19, 2016) was an American baseball player who was a third baseman in Major League Baseball.
 He played for the National League's San Francisco Giants from 1963 to 1973 and the American League's New York Yankees in 1973 and 1974.
 Hart batted and threw right-handed.
-In a 12-season career, Hart posted a .278 batting average, with 170 home runs and 578 runs batted in (RBIs) in 1,125 Major League games played.
+In a 12-season career, Hart posted a .278 batting average, with 170 home runs and 578 runs batted in (RBI) in 1,125 Major League games played.

+Early life

+Hart was born on October 30, 1941, in Lenoir County, North Carolina to Amos and Essie Lee (Jones) Hart, who soon after moved to Hookerton where Amos worked as a sharecropper.
+He attended Snow Hill High School, and played semi-pro baseball.

 Career

+Hart was signed as an amateur free agent in 1960 by the Giants for $1,000.
+He played in the Giants minor league system from 1960 to 1963.
+In 1962, with the Single-A Springfield Giants of the Eastern League, Hart had a .337 batting average with 18 home runs and 107 RBIs.
+He was named the Eastern League Most Valuable Player.
+In 1963, he hit .312 for the Triple-A Tacoma Giants of the Pacific Coast League in 83 games.

+Hart was called up to the Giants in 1963.
+In one of his earliest games, on July 7, 1963, St. Louis Cardinal pitcher Bob Gibson hit Hart with a pitch, breaking Hart's left shoulder, causing him to miss five weeks.
+Teammate Willie Mays had tried to warn him about "digging in" against Gibson, to no avail.
+Four days after returning to play in 1963, Cardinals pitcher Curt Simmons hit Hart again, giving him a concussion, resulting in ongoing headaches that finished Hart's season.
+The following spring training, Giants manager Alvin Dark worked with Hart on how to avoid being hit by pitches.

+In 1964, his first full year with the Giants, Hart hit .286, with 31 home runs, and 81 RBIs.
+He came in second in rookie of the year voting (behind future hall of fame player Dick Allen and tied with Rico Carty), and 18th in voting for most valuable player.

 In 1965, Hart was fined and suspended by Giants' manager Herman Franks after breaking curfew.
 Some of his teammates feared he was becoming an alcoholic, and Giants' captain Willie Mays had a talk with him.
 Mays told him, "If you play for me for six days, I'll give you one day," meaning if Hart was ready to play during the week, Mays would give him a bottle of Old Crow each Monday.
 "He was ready to play every day," Mays reported, and he gave Hart five hundred dollars out of his own pocket after the season for always being ready.
+Hart hit .299, with 23 home runs and 96 RBIs in 1965, and was 15th in MVP voting.